You've run into an issue with WrapR for SketchUp or have something to ask?

 In WrapR you can see the list of keyboard shortcut in the File > Shortcuts menu.
 You can also customise the shortcuts to suit your workflow.

-You can use WrapR for free for 30days.
-After that you need a license.
+You can use WrapR for free for 7 days.
+After that you need to purchase a license.

 When you purchase a license you can install WrapR on 3 separate Windows devices.